coderbyheart/coderbyheart.com/content/post/social-media-account-takeover-guidelines.md

 date: 2022-07-19T10:00:00.000Z
 ---

-A female student from my team did a Instagram takeover last week and shared an insight into her working day as a student in my team.
-Of course there were dudes who had to sent her inappropriate comments.
+A female student from my team did an Instagram takeover last week and shared an insight into her working day as a student in my team.
+Of course there were dudes who had to send her inappropriate comments.
 While she had done Instagram takeovers previously on other accounts, they all were positive, but, no surprise, these accounts are focusing on inspiring girls and women about a career in tech, so the audience on those accounts is much different then on a